APB97/VSProjectZip/README.md

 * `--outdir=<OUTPUT_DIRECTORY>`

 	Specifies the output directory where the zip archive will be created in.
+If not specified, it will default to `DIRECTORY_TO_ZIP`'s parent directory.

+* `--outname=<OUTPUT_NAME>`

+	Specifies the exact filename that the archive will get.
+If not specified, it will default to `<DIRECTORY_TO_ZIP>`'s name with `.zip` extension.

+	For example, users can set the output archive's name to `Project.zip` by passing `--outname="Project.zip"`.

 * `--skipfiles=<FILES_TO_SKIP>`